-Andrew Kohut is the Founding Director of the Pew Research Center for The People & The Press (formerly the Times Mirror Center for the People & the Press) and the Director of the Pew Global Attitudes Project.
+Kohut was President of the Pew Research Center from 2004-2012, and was Director of the Pew Research Center for The People & The Press (formerly the Times Mirror Center for the People & the Press) from 1993-2012.

 Kohut was president of American Association of Public Opinion Research 1994-1995.
 He was president of the National Council on Public Polls 2000-2001, a member of the Market Research Council, and a member of the Council on Foreign Relations.